asappinc/generativeagent-amazon-connect/aws-cdk-go/quickstart/README.md

    ```

 > <b>Important:</b> Once deployment is complete, CDK will output some values to the terminal.
 Copy those values and provide them to ASAPP in order to get the proper permissions granted for your infrastructure to connect to ASAPP services.
+> Sometimes AWS API times out and CDK deployment fails.
+If that happens, the remaining artifacts can be cleaned up under CloudFormation service and CDK deploy can be run again.

 <br />